elroro-create/SmartNCF/README.md

   Consumers are added with their First name, Last name, Ticket Reference and wallet address.

 2/ Creating a constructor with alll the train
-   Train are added with their departures, arrival station, we also put the potential delay time and the state (where 1 is arrival).
+   Train are added with their departures, arrival station, we also put the potential delay time, the state (where 1 is arrival) AND an unique train reference code.
 By terms, sensors at all Station could certificate that train have arrived or not.